psylvyn/Turtle/README.md

 # Turtle
 Description: Try to find your mother turtle

-To start the game: Double click on any blink then click on the green blink
+To start the game: Double click on any blink.
+After a short animation the game will begin.

 To restart at any time: Long press on any blink